mimisasouvanh/apidocs/beta/api/notes_post_pages.md

 | Content-Type | string | `text/html` or `application/xhtml+xml` for the HTML content, including for the required "Presentation" part of multipart requests.
 Multipart requests use the `multipart/form-data; boundary=your-boundary` content type. |

 ### Request body
-In the request body, supply the page HTML content.
+In the request body, supply the HTML content for the page.

 The body can contain HTML placed directly in the request body, or it can contain a multipart message format as shown in the example.
 If you're sending binary data, then you must send a multipart request.

 ### Response
-If successful, this method returns `201 Created` response code and the new [page](../resources/page.md) object in the response body.
+If successful, this method returns a `201 Created` response code and the new [page](../resources/page.md) object in the response body.

+### Example
+##### Request
+Here is an example of the request.

 You can use the `sectionName` query parameter to create a page in a specific section.
 Example: `../notes/pages?sectionName=My%20section`.
 If the section doesn't exist (or was renamed), the API will create a new section.

-### Example
-##### Request
-Here is an example of the request.
 <!-- {
   "blockType": "request",
   "name": "create_page_from_notes"